 I parked at a school next to the ground, attempted to stretch off the long drive, unpacked my kit and went for a wander.
 It was just before 10.30 ahead of a 12.30 kick off, overcast with a light chill in the air.

-Before heading into the ground I wanted to see the developing new ground next door, construction work in full swing.
-While the shape appeared impressive and highly promising, it was still tough to fast forward two years and imagine what it would look like finished and full and rocking with matchday sound.
+Before heading into the ground I wanted to see the new stadium site next door, construction work in full swing.
+While the shape appeared impressive and highly promising, it was hard to fast-forward two years and imagine what it would look like finished and full and rocking with match-day sound.

 Walking through the site led to the familiar sights and sounds of the High Road buzzing with traffic, regular local life, red London buses and the first arriving supporters.